pfadfinden/Dokumente/Wahlordnung.md

 ---

 > Beschlossen in der 25.
 Bundesversammlung vom 12. bis 16.
-Mai 1999 in Immenhausen
+Mai 1999 in Immenhausen.
+Geändert in der 41.
+Bundesversammlung vom 16. bis 18.
+Mai 2014 in Immenhausen.
+Geändert in der 42.
+Bundesversammlung vom 12. bis 14.
+Juni 2015 in Immenhausen.